 - Healthy fats- Trans and saturated fats are generally a no-no and you should take them in moderation.
 But more ideally, go for healthy fats such as fish, chia seeds, nuts, and avocados

-While opinions are generally clear when it comes to pre-workout nutrition timing, the jury is still out when it comes to the post-workout nutrition window, which goes by the popular sobriquet anabolic window.
+While opinions are generally clear when it comes to pre-workout meal timings, the jury is still out when it comes to the post-workout nutrition window, also known as the anabolic window.

 Some suggest eating within the anabolic window, which covers the period right after you work out, specifically 30 minutes to 1 hour after training.
 The research and evidence on this however are far from conclusive.
 So you should be just fine sticking it out till the next meal.
 However, high-level athletes who train several times daily often eat much more frequently of Post-workout nutrition guide.

 In terms of hydration, we recommend 8 ounces of water within the hour of completing your training.
-Some doctors further suggest that, for every lb of body weight you lose during training, you should make up for it with at least 16 ounces of fluid and Post-workout nutrition guide .
+Some doctors further suggest that, for every lb of body weight you lose during training, you should make up for it with at least 16 ounces of fluid.